luiscielak/EmpathyTotems/Design-Document.md

 [some sad story on depression or some other human nonsense]

-Why is it important to monitor your resting heart rate?
-A higher resting pulse than usual can be a sign of over-training or illness.
+Why is it important to monitor your emotion rate?
+A higher [bla, bla] can be a sign of [more babbling] over [something or other].

 ##### The Product